A revival of pioneering bathroom concepts using mist to address water stress in urban areas.

-Daily showering takes up half of our daily water consumption and the production of hot water is the second biggest use of energy in the home after heating.
-Even all wind power generated in 2017 could only provide one in ten people globablly with a daily shower.
+Showers take up half of the daily water consumption.
+Additionally, the production of hot water is the second biggest use of energy in the home after heating.
+To put this into perspective: All wind power generated in 2017 could only provide one in ten people with a daily hot shower.

-Alternative modern bathroom concepts were invented as early as 1936 with Richard Buckminster Fullers Dymaxion bathroom.
-And further developed in the 70s amongst others by NASA for Skylab, the first space station.
-Whilst the achieved savings were impressive (the space shower needing 2 litres only), the focus on pure efficiency made them an unpleasant alternative
+Alternative bathroom concepts were invented as early as 1936 with Richard Buckminster Fullers Dymaxion bathroom which intended to minimise resource use.
+Further developments followed in the 70s for instance by NASA for Skylab, their first space station.
+Whilst the achieved savings were impressive (the space shower needing 2 litres only), the focus on efficiency resulted in a less pleasant experience.

 However, showers are popular not only because they practical, but also since they offer a sensual experience and stress relief.
-Therefore the aim was to find an optimal balance between efficiency and comfort.
+Therefore the aim of this project was to find a balance between efficiency and comfort.

 The prototype effectively used 5 times less water than a normal shower head (2l compared to 10l per minute) and 10 times less than a rain shower (20l per minute).
-Using several nozzles placed strategically around the body improved the comfort significantly to an experience as invigorating as a regular shower.
+By using several nozzles placed strategically around the body, the comfort is improved significantly — offering an experience as invigorating as a regular shower.

 water, energy, concept, prototype, future living, urban, environment